globus/automation-examples/README.md

 You can monitor the transfer task programmatically using Globus SDK, or, if you run it as a native app, go to the Web UI, https://www.globus.org/app/activity/fc4b38b6-39ba-11e7-bcec-22000b9a448b.
 ```
-The same functionality provides the shell script, share-data.sh.
-In this case,
+The same functionality is provided by the shell script, share-data.sh, with
-a source endpoint and source path are hardcoded.
+the only difference that a source endpoint and source path are hardcoded.
 ```
 bash share-data.sh \
     --shared-endpoint efc2bf94-35b7-11e7-bcd3-22000b9a448b \